Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$

 This is particularly intriguing in light of recent numerical studies of the $J_1 - J_2 - J_3$ bcc Heisenberg model \cite{Ghosh2019,Sonnenschein2020}.
 No classical spin liquid phase is stabilized and it is only in the quantum $S=1/2$ limit that a small region of the ground-state phase diagram is found to be paramagnetic.
 The close proximity of \NCCVO\ to a perfect bcc lattice and the absence of magnetic order in this system thus warrant further investigations.

-In this study, we demonstrate that the quantum spins of \NCCVO\ remain highly dynamic down to at least $T=\SI{0.05}{\kelvin}$.
+In this study, we demonstrate that the quantum spins of \NCCVO\ remain dynamic down to at least $T=\SI{0.05}{\kelvin}$.
 Our data further reveal temperature-dependent Jahn-Teller effects along with a subtle interplay of quasi-elastic and inelastic dynamics.
-Based on a numerical analysis, we attribute this behavior to strong magnetic frustration among incipient ferromagnetic spin chains driven by the spin-lattice effects.
-These competing interactions ultimately promote the unconventional three-dimensional spin liquid state of \NCCVO.
+Based on a numerical analysis, we attribute this characteristic to strong magnetic frustration among incipient ferromagnetic spin chains mediated by spin-lattice effects.
+These competing interactions may ultimately promote the unconventional three-dimensional spin liquid behavior of \NCCVO.